shortstheory/shortstheory.github.io/_drafts/warstory.md

 Suicune restored some HP using its Leftovers.

-Well, the switch wasn't exactly expected.
+Well, the switch wasn\'t exactly expected.

 Given this is a doubles match, either my opponent just had dumb luck to

-get his rating with plays like that, or he's a mind-reading genius.
-I'm
+get his rating with plays like that, or he\'s a mind-reading genius.
+I\'m

-not sure whether he's the latter or former though!
+not sure whether he\'s the latter or former though!

-Then again, it makes perfect sense to get Cressy away from Gengar's
+Then again, it makes perfect sense to get Cressy away from Gengar\'s

 imminent Shadow Balls.
-Suicune getting put to bed really isn't nice,
+Suicune getting put to bed really isn\'t nice,

-since it's always the defensive mainstay of my doubles team.
+since it\'s always the defensive mainstay of my doubles team.
 And, it can

-really kick Rhyperior's stony ass.
+really kick Rhyperior\'s stony ass.
 Nevertheless, Gengar takes quite a

 chunk out of Rhyperior, though I need to be wary of more sleep.

 Start of turn 3

-Nic's Gengar used Protect.
+Nic\'s Gengar used Protect.

-Andy's Amoonguss used Spore on Gengar.
+Andy\'s Amoonguss used Spore on Gengar.

 Gengar protected itself!

-Andy's Rhyperior used Rock Slide.
+Andy\'s Rhyperior used Rock Slide.

 Gengar protected itself!